michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Leaflet.md

 	1. Double click on each layer to open the attributes interface, and change CRS to 3857
 	2. Change the Project Projection by double clicking in the lower right corner
-	3. Recent the map by using the magnifying glass with the arrows pointing outward.
+	3. Reset the map by using the magnifying glass with the arrows pointing outward.

 4. Right click on the layer that has the latitude/longitude of the cities in it.
 5. Select Save As >> GeoJson *remember to save this layer into your leafletmap/data folder!* (I like to deselect `add layer to current project` because I think it is confusing to have so many layers.)